FAFSA (Free Application for Federal Student Aid)

 The following videos will help you understand the basics of the FAFSA and answer frequently asked questions.

-There are NEW financial aid rules about “ability to benefit”.
-If you do not have a high school diploma (or GED) and have not been home-schooled, please note:
+If you do not have a high school diploma (or High School Equivalency Diploma) and have not been home-schooled, please be aware of the following:

 - Students who were enrolled in a program of study prior to July 1, 2012 will be considered for financial aid.

 - Students who enroll in a program of study after July 1, 2012 will not be eligible for financial aid without a high school diploma or High School Equivalency Diploma.